wisentr/furry-winner/README.md

 - Supertest for end to end testing
 - Docker

+## What I would have done differently in real world

+1. The authservice doesn't provide authentication, I would also implement it, and implement some logic with Firebase Functions to check users' access to the Realtime Database.
+At the moment, there's nothing stopping a malign user to smash my public database.
+2. I would NEVER publish my .env file here, it is here just because I wanted you to test the app easily.
+Firebase Realtime database will be inaccessible after Fri Oct 08 2021 21:59:59 GMT+0000

 ## Recruitment task description

 We'd like you to build a simple Movie API.
 It should provide two endpoints: